OoadadaoO/nx-next-shadcn/README.md

 ✔ Write configuration to components.json.
 Proceed? # Y
 ```

+Modify the files in your Next.js apps:

-Merging properties from the export of [`libs/shadcn/tailwind.config.js`](/libs/shadcn/tailwind.config.js) (excluding the `content` field) into the export of tailwind config files in your Next.js apps.
+- Merging properties from the export of [`libs/shadcn/tailwind.config.js`](/libs/shadcn/tailwind.config.js) (excluding the `content` field) into the export of tailwind config files in your Next.js apps.

-Also, merge the content of [`libs/shadcn/global.css`](/libs/shadcn/global.css) into the global CSS files in your Next.js apps and keep the rules you need.
+- Merge the content of [`libs/shadcn/global.css`](/libs/shadcn/global.css) into the global CSS files in your Next.js apps and keep the rules you need.

 > See the [apps/web/tailwind.config.js](/apps/web/tailwind.config.js) and [apps/web/src/app/global.css](/apps/web/src/app/global.css) for reference.

-### Add shadcn-ui components

-Prepare the re-exporting script:
+### 3.4 Download script

 ```bash
 curl -LO https://github.com/OoadadaoO/nx-next-shadcn/releases/download/v0.0.1/post-add.sh
 chmod +x ./post-add.sh
 ```

+### 3.5 Add shadcn/ui components

-Run the following commands to _completely install_ the components:
+_**Completely install**_ the components:

 ```bash
 pnpm dlx shadcn-ui@latest add # choose the components you need